alshedivat/al-folio/_pages/students.md

 * I'm interested in students with background and strong research interest in High-Performance Computing and Parallel Programming and Systems research; interest in Computatational Sciences (e.g., Computational Biology) is a plus.

-* Be aware that I ignore any email that doesn't clearly indicate a genuine interest in my work.
+* Please be aware that I ignore any email that doesn't indicate a genuine interest in my work.

 * To express interest in my work, you would need to show that you:
   * have an idea of what I do;